Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 [3.
 Next, specifically] – Don’t be generic.
 Be yourself and say how you will use the gift or how much you enjoyed the Christmas dinner they hosted.

 [4.
 Then add…] – This is the Christmas season!
 No need to be a scourge with your words.
-Include something holiday-related, say something nice about their kids, enjoyed seeing you at the party, etc. Or we hope you have a nice Christmas.
+Include something holiday-related, say something nice about their kids, we enjoyed seeing you at the party, etc. We hope you have a nice Christmas.

 [5.
 The closing] I like to end with Thanks Again.
 If you received the gift before Christmas, consider using “Merry Christmas.”

 [6.
 Sign your name] If the gift was given to the family, it is okay to sign everyone’s name.
-It’s a nice touch if each person (that is old enough) signs their name, but it’s okay if they don’t since you are the one writing the note anyways.
+It’s a nice touch if each person (who is old enough) signs their name, but it’s okay if they don’t since you are the one writing the note anyway.

 Christmas Thank You Note Examples